 Sam Williams: Fanns, Woods and Waters

-We are pleased to announce that artist Sam Williams has been appointed as commissioned artist for the Dunton Hills Garden Village housing development, in partnership with Brentwood Borough Council.
+In 2024, Sam Williams was selected as commissioned artist for the Dunton Hills Garden Village housing development, in partnership with Brentwood Borough Council.

-Sam proposes to design a series of totem wildlife habitats in collaboration with children from four local primary schools.
-Workshops will explore themes of biodiversity, urban wildlife and the future of human communities co-existing with nature.
-The designs for the habitats will be inspired by ideas of home and belonging.
-The children will learn about the different types of wildlife and habitat associated with fanns, woods and water – the three neighbourhoods of the new housing development – and think about the shape and materials that would make suitable homes for bugs, rodents and birds.
+Children explored themes of biodiversity, urban wildlife and the future of human communities co-existing with nature.
+The designs for the habitats were inspired by ideas of home and belonging, and the children learned about the different types of wildlife and habitat associated with fanns, woods and water – the three neighbourhoods of the new housing development.

 A wider pack of designs, made in collaboration with the school children, will be presented to the developer to consider as a public art trail of habitat totems, as well as smaller items like bespoke ‘bee bricks’, bird box street signs and other fun ideas that could be embedded into the streets, houses and community buildings of the new housing development.